 Moles are unique in that they fit three of their days into one of ours.
 They spend about four hours sleeping in their nest before moving about their burrow for the next four hours.
-They then do this again, effectively having an 8 hour day.
+They then do this again, effectively having an eight hour day.

 How active a mole is will depend on its food supply.
 If they find food quickly, feeding on a few worms, they do not need to find more food.
-If food is bountiful, then they will bite the heads of the worms to stop them from getting away, stacking them in a larder tunnel off the side of their burrow.
+If food is bountiful, they will bite the heads of the worms to stop them from getting away, stacking them in a larder tunnel off the side of their burrow.

 If they do not find enough food and have not had enough food, they will still sleep after four hours to not waste energy.
-However, if this occurs a few times and the mole is not getting enough food, then they will dig further tunnels or lengths of the burrow to find more food.
-If the tunnels are extremely bad, then they may move to another location.
+However, if this occurs a few times and the mole is not getting enough food, they will dig further tunnels or lengths of the burrow to find more food.
+If the tunnels are extremely bad, they may move to another location.